-- 7.9.
-When making decisions about the action we will take in response to services operating without registration (OWR), we will take the following into account. - Any action taken by CIW will be in line with and take into consideration the legislation listed in paragraph 2.
+7.9.
+When making decisions about the action we will take in response to services operating without registration (OWR), we will take the following into account.

+- Any action taken by CIW will be in line with and take into consideration the legislation listed in paragraph 2.
 CIW will take into account the statutory duties imposed on local authorities under section 78 and 79 of the 2014 Act in considering what regulatory steps to take where it is believed a local authority is providing such a service OWR. - CIW action will accord with the principles set out in section 1 of this policy.
 Outcomes for and well-being of people will be at the heart of our decisions underpinned by a rights-based approach.
-We will be fair and take a proportionate approach considering the circumstances and facts of each individual case. - 7.10.
+We will be fair and take a proportionate approach considering the circumstances and facts of each individual case.

+7.10.
 Decisions to undertake criminal investigations or to propose a criminal prosecution will take into account the sufficient evidence and public interest stages of the prosecution test set out in the Welsh Government Prosecution Code.

 7.11.
-We have developed a pathway that sets out our approach to responding to circumstances where we have reason to believe a provider is operating a service without registration.
-Diagram 1 illustrates the various steps contained within the pathway.
+We have developed the below pathway that sets out our approach to responding to circumstances where we have reason to believe a provider is operating a service without registration.